NiklasKiuru/Functional-Animation/README.md

 ```

-The last example for avoiding locking the axis value is fine in most cases but will be a better and more efficient way to do this by assigning the interpolator into a special processor group
+The last example for avoiding locking the axis value is fine in most cases but there will be a better and more efficient way to do this in the future by assigning the interpolator into a special processor group
 that handles transforms directly via Unitys `TransformAccesArray`.

 ### Controlling tweens